simpleanalytics/docs/_docs/55_events/50_server-side.md

 }
 ```

-It's advised to include the user agent of the device because the defaults could be detected as robots.
+### Page views

+The endpoint for the page views is the same as for events.

 Example payload of the data for a page view: